 There are two options for a refret….either a standard refret which would be 'nickel' and wears at a normal rate in time which you are probably all aware of.
 Or the other option is stainless steel, this is a much harder material and the time it takes to wear is considerably slower than nickel (lasts approx 10-20x longer).
 So if you can afford to do it, we would definitely recommend this option!

-Once the refret on your guitar is completed, your guitar is also given a ‘mini’ setup because you now how new frets on your guitar which have a different fret height, the strings relationship to the frets will now be totally different so we will make a few necessary adjustments including cutting the nut, changing the action, adjusting the amount of relief in the neck, re-radiusing the saddles (where possible), and adjusting the intonation (where possible).
+Once the refret on your guitar is completed, your guitar will also need to be setup because you now how new frets on your guitar which have a different fret height, the strings relationship to the frets will now be totally different so we will make a few necessary adjustments including cutting the nut, changing the action, adjusting the amount of relief in the neck, re-radiusing the saddles (where possible), and adjusting the intonation (where possible).

 Your guitar will also require a new set of strings as the old strings will have to be removed before the refretting process starts.